sta-363-f20/website/content/policies.md

 #### Labs

 The objective of the labs is to give you hands on experience with data analysis using modern statistical software.
-Labs will be completed in two parts. **Part 1** you will complete **on your own** by the following class day at 5pm ET (i.e. if the lab is assigned on Thursday, it will be due at 5pm ET on the following Tuesday).
+You are welcome to work on these with other members of this class.
+If you do so, please acknowledge your collaborator(s) at the top of your assignment, for example: "Collaborators: Gertrude Cox, Florence Nightingale David".
+Failure to acknowledge collaborators will result in a grade of 0.
+You **may not** copy answers directly from another student.
 If you copy someone else's work, both parties will receive a grade of 0.
-Part 1 will count towards 70% of your Lab grade.
-Then **Part 2** will open - this the same lab to be completed **collaboratively**.
-This will be one document that the whole class will collaborate on to generate a "collaborative key" for the assignment.
-At the bottom of the document you will be responsible for writing what your specific contribution to this document was.
-Contributions can include things such as "Provided solution for Question 2", "Offered feedback for Question 4", "Provided code for Question 1", "Edited solutions for grammar", etc. Part 2 will count towards 30% of your Lab grade.

 The lab with the lowest score for each student will be dropped.